MaximeLas/qna-generator/README.md

 # qna-generator
-A fantastic tool to generate questions and answers from grant applications documents.
+:ferris_wheel: A fantastic tool to generate questions and answers from grant applications documents.
 The tool can be used as both a **PDF-TXT Converter** and a **Q&A Generator**.

 ## Setup: